Security

 The Interval dashboard will present the user running the action with an input to enter a number.
 When they complete entering their input, Interval sends a message back to your app saying, "here's the input you asked for."

-1. From Interval -> your app:
+- From Interval Server -> your app:

 INPUT_PROVIDED('number', { value: 123 })